made-ml-in-prod-2022/sudotouchwoman/online_inference/docs/README.md

 ![connecting to server](./screenshots/client-server.png)

-Testing client can be run from the same location as the backend and has and expects the following arguments:
+Testing client can be run from the same location as the backend and has the following arguments:

 ```
 -h, --host (string) - server host (127.0.0.1 by default)